Jesse-Repos/MacSetUp/README.md

 ## Installing an IDE

 An IDE is simply an interface that let's you open your files/folders and see/write your code.
-Examples of this would include `Eclipse`, `Intellij`, `Atom` and `Visual Studios`
+Examples of this would include `Eclipse`, `IntelliJ`, `Atom` and `VS Code`

-For now let's just install Atom and Visual Studio
+For now let's just install Atom and VsCode

 ### Atom
 - Download Atom (https://atom.io/)